DACSS 585: Intro to GIS

 This is a course on network analysis.
 The study of networks across the sciences has exploded recently.
 In this course, we will cover network scientific theory as it applies to the social sciences, network data collection and management, network visualization and description; and methods for the statistical analysis of networks.
 The course will make extensive use of real-world applications and students will gain a thorough background in the use of network analytic software.
 Most of the applications discussed will be drawn from political science, but this course will be relevant to anyone interested in network analytic research.

-DACSS 695SR: Survey Research
+DACSS 695SR: Survey Research Methods

 This course will focus on advanced survey design and analysis topics.
 Topics covered include different approaches to sampling, how to construct and use survey weights, and tools for analyzing and enriching survey data, including approaches to conducting matching and multiple imputations, as well as the construction and analysis of panel data.
 The course will also focus on designing and analyzing survey experiments.

-DACSS 756: Machine Learning For Social Sciences
+DACSS 756: Machine Learning For Social Scientists

 This course will provide an overview of machine learning (ML) with special attention to social and behavioral analytics applications.
 Machine learning combines insights from artificial intelligence, probability theory, statistical inference, and information theory to help automate tasks involving pattern recognition, prediction, and classification.
 "Learning" is analogous to "inference" in statistics, and the modern statistical toolkit includes various machine learning methods developed to handle large (and messy) datasets.
 The course focuses on statistical learning and is a good second or third course in statistical methods for graduate students in the social and behavioral sciences.
 We will examine key supervised and unsupervised learning techniques and reflect upon appropriate and inappropriate applications of such approaches for those seeking to understand the social world.
 We shall also discuss the ethical issues involved in automated analysis and computer-assisted decision-making, including how they may sometimes help overcome human biases and, in others, only reinforce these tendencies.